Poimen/stencil-tailwind-plugin/README.md

 };
 ```

 In some configurations, the `reloadStrategy` can be left as `hmr` but on occasions new styles are not applied as expected.
+For more on HMR, see below.

 There are also a number of options that can be given to the plugin: